open-airlab/UNav-Sim/README.md

 ## UNav-Sim Documentation (COMING SOON)
 Details will be uploaded soon with the submitted paper for publication

+# Citation
+If you use this framework in your work, please cite the following paper:
+>  Amer, Abdelhakim, Olaya Álvarez-Tuñón, Halil Ibrahim Ugurlu, Jonas le Fevre Sejersen, Yury Brodskiy, and Erdal Kayacan.
+(2023). *UNav-Sim: A Visually Realistic Underwater Robotics Simulator and Synthetic Data-generation Framework.* arXiv preprint arXiv:2310.11927.

 ## **⭐ Please star this repository if you find it useful! ⭐**
 Thank you for using this project! 🌟